Sentaroh/SMBSync3/app/help/SMBSync3_Help_EN_folder_smb.md

 ### Use Account name and password

-It specifies whether to use the SMB server account name and password

-The account name is a local account on the SMB server. <span style="color: red;"><u>Microsoft account is not available.</u></span>
+You need to specify an account name or password.
+The account name is a local account on the SMB server. <span style="color: red;"><u>Microsoft accounts cannot be used.</u></span>

 ### Account name